-Holding gains and losses on available-for-sale investments are considered "unrealized" and are reported within "Accumulated other comprehensive income (loss)," a component of shareholders' equity.
+Holding gains and losses on available-for-sale investments are considered "unrealized" and are reported within "Other reserves," a component of equity shareholders' funds.
 The Company uses the specific identification method for reclassifying unrealized gains and losses into earnings when investments are sold.
 The Company conducts periodic reviews to identify and evaluate each investment that has an unrealized loss, in accordance with the meaning of other-than-temporary impairment and its application to certain investments, as required by GAAP.
 An unrealized loss exists when the current fair value of an individual security is less than its amortized cost basis.
-Unrealized losses on available-for-sale securities that are determined to be temporary, and not related to credit loss, are recorded in accumulated other comprehensive income (loss).
+Unrealized losses on available-for-sale securities that are determined to be temporary, and not related to credit loss, are recorded in other reserves.